hiteshshanmukha/xtoinsta/README.md

 2. **Deploy on Railway:**
    - Go to [railway.app](https://railway.app)
    - Sign in with GitHub
-   - Click "New Project" → "Deploy from GitHub repo"
+   - Click "New Project" and select "Deploy from GitHub repo"
    - Select your `xtoinsta` repository
-   - Railway auto-detects Python and deploys!
+   - Railway will auto-detect Python and handle the deployment
-   - FFmpeg is automatically included ✅
+   - FFmpeg gets installed automatically

 3. **Access Your App:**
-   - Railway generates a public URL (e.g., `https://xtoinsta-production.up.railway.app`)
+   - Railway provides a public URL (something like `https://xtoinsta-production.up.railway.app`)
-   - Click the URL to open your app
-   - Access from ANY device - mobile, tablet, desktop!
+   - Open it on any device - phone, tablet, or computer

-## Features
+## What It Does

-- 🎥 Downloads video from X/Twitter posts
+- Downloads videos from X/Twitter posts
-- 🖼️ Creates vertical 1080x1920 MP4 optimized for Instagram Reels
+- Converts them to vertical 1080x1920 MP4 format
-- 👤 Includes circular avatar
+- Adds circular avatar above the video
-- 📝 Displays username, display name, and caption above video
+- Shows username, display name, and caption
-- ⏰ Shows timestamp
-- 🎨 White background with centered video
+- Uses white background with the video centered
-- 🔊 Preserves original audio
+- Keeps original audio intact
-- 🌐 Web UI with Streamlit
+- Provides a simple web interface
-- ⚡ Ultra-fast processing (optimized encoding)
+- Fast processing with optimized encoding

 ## Architecture